T2DREAM/t2dream-portal/t2dream_docs/cloud_cluster_deployment.md

 Reference - https://github.com/ENCODE-DCC/encoded/blob/dev/docs/aws-deployment.rst

 This will launch the elastic search and indexing in cluster mode to accomodate large datasets and meet computational demands.
 Needed for production and upload (demo) machines.
+The cluster node has only elasticsearch (for indexing & searching) and the master node runs python codebase

 **Deploy to AWS instance:**